lanl/dsi/docs/cli_api.rst

 Command Line Interface API
 ==========================

-Users can interact with DSI Readers, Writers and Backends even easier using DSI's own Command Line Interace (CLI).
+Users can interact with DSI Readers, Writers and Backends even easier with DSI's Command Line Interace (CLI).
-While slightly more restrictive, the CLI allows users without any knowledge of Python to utilize DSI for their own needs.
+While slightly more restrictive than the Python API, the CLI allows users to interact with DSI without any knowledge of Python.

-Users can store several files in one database, query/find/export data to other formats and save it in a database for further analysis.
+Users can store several files in DSI, and query/find/export loaded data to other formats.
+Users can also write loaded data to a permanent database store for post-analysis.

 The CLI actions and example workflows are shown below.

 CLI Setup and Actions
 ---------------------
-Once a user is within a dsi virtual environment, they should enter ``dsi`` in their command line to active the CLI environment.
+Once a user has successfully installed DSI, they can active the CLI environment by entering ``dsi`` in their command line.
-By default, this creates a hidden DSI Sqlite database that users can interact with.
+This automatically creates a hidden Sqlite database that users can interact with.

-However, if a user wants to use a hidden DuckDB database, they should enter ``dsi -b duckdb`` into their command line.
+However, if a user wants to use DuckDB instead, they should activate the CLI with ``dsi -b duckdb`` in their command line.
-From here on out, all actions will be with this DuckDB database.
+From here on out, all actions will be using a hidden DuckDB database.

 A comprehensive list of all actions within the CLI environment are: